 We are committed to raising awareness and improving processes in our supply chains, and we recognise the importance, influence and role we have in promoting and protecting human rights.

 Take Accountability with Confidence

-SDG 8: We are committed to decent work for all and to sustainable economic growth.
+SDG 8: We are work for all and to sustainable economic growth.